Black Holes and WIMPs: All or Nothing or Something Else: Flux of gamma-rays from WIMP Annihilation

 \subsection{Extragalactic Background Flux}

-In order to discuss the extragalactic component, we first need to specify the cosmological model adopted, which is a flat $\Lambda$CDM model with a current radiation density $\Omega_{\rrm} = 7 \times 10^{-5}$, matter density $\Omega_{\mrm} = 0.31$ and dark energy density $\Omega_{\Lambda} \approx 0.69$ in units of the critical density~\citep{Aghanim:2018eyx}.
-We do not include the effects of cosmological curvature, in contrast to other works~\citep{Handley:2019tkm, DiValentino:2019qzk, Vagnozzi:2020zrh} or the possibility that dark energy evolves with redshift~\citep{Poulin:2018cxd, DiValentino:2019exe}.
-The Hubble rate at redshift $z$ is then $H( z ) = H_{0}\,h( z )$, where
+In order to discuss the extragalactic component, we adopt the standard flat $\Lambda$CDM cosmological model with current radiation density $\Omega_{\rrm} = 7 \times 10^{-5}$, matter density $\Omega_{\mrm} = 0.31$ and dark energy density $\Omega_{\Lambda} \approx 0.69$ in units of the critical density~\citep{Aghanim:2018eyx}.
+In contrast to other works~\citep{Handley:2019tkm, DiValentino:2019qzk, Vagnozzi:2020zrh}, we do not include the effects of cosmological curvature or the possibility that the dark energy evolves with redshift~\citep{Poulin:2018cxd, DiValentino:2019exe}.
+The Hubble rate at redshift $z$ is then $H( z ) = H_{0}\,h( z )$ with